 Wood burning fireplace vs wood-burning fireplace insert?

-Let’s start off by talking about the different key differences in these two wood-burning appliances and in this way giving you a better idea of what you are looking for in your home.
+Let’s start off by talking about the different key differences between these two wood-burning appliances and in this way give you a better idea of what you are looking for in your home.

 What is a masonry fireplace?